TERREMEMBER/znbase/docs/content/stable/deploy/public-clouds/azure/azure-arm.md

   Enter same passphrase again:
   ```

-- After this, you will have a public and private key that you can use to authenticate YugabyteDB VMs.
+- After this, you will have a public and private key that you can use to authenticate ZNbaseDB VMs.

     ```
     Your identification has been saved in /home/username/.ssh/id_rsa.